 Run a Ton of NYRR Races and Volunteer at One (for Entry the Year After)

-Thanks to NYRR’s 9+1 Program, NYRR members who finished nine or more NYRR races in 2023, volunteered at one in 2023, and who were NYRR members prior to December 31, 2023, have a guaranteed entry in the 2024 The Shoe Brands That Won the NYC Marathon.
-The same program is an option for 2024.
+Thanks to NYRR’s 9+1 Program, NYRR members who finished nine or more NYRR races in 2024, volunteered at one, and who were NYRR members have a guaranteed entry in the 2025 New York City Marathon.

-If it’s too late for you to start chipping away at your 9+1, then start planning for 2024 to earn entry for the 2025 The Shoe Brands That Won the NYC Marathon.
+If it’s too late for you to start chipping away at your 9+1, then start planning for 2025 to earn entry for the 2026 New York City Marathon.

-Runners who registered for the Virtual NYC Marathon in 2023 and completed their virtual race gain guaranteed, non-complimentary entry for 2024 TCS The Shoe Brands That Won the NYC Marathon.
+Runners who registered for the Virtual NYC Marathon in 2024 and completed their virtual race gain guaranteed, non-complimentary entry for 2025 New York City Marathon.

 Be a World-Class Marathoner